FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/physics/physics_109.md

 ---
 title: "Why were electrons chosen to be negatively charged?
 Wouldn't it make more sense to call electrons positively charged because when they move they make electricity?"
 summary: "Electrons were labeled negative by Benjamin Franklin based on experiments, not because they create electricity.
-"Electricity" encompasses all electric charge effects, not just moving charges.
+'Electricity' encompasses all electric charge effects, not just moving charges.
 While electrons are charge carriers in metals, other materials like semiconductors and biological systems use different charge carriers, making a label change confusing."
 author: "Dr. Jacob Wilson"
 degree: "PhD in Particle Physics, University College London"
 tutor_type: "IB Physics Tutor"